Code components API reference

 eventHandler

-FieldRequired ?description
+FieldRequired ?Description

 argTypesYesAn array of objects, with fields name and type, describing the arguments that will be passed into the event handler function.
 When the Plasmic Studio user is adding an interaction for this event, the event handler arguments will be available in the environment to use in actions for this interaction. name specifies the name of the argument in the execution environment, and type specifies the data type, which can be most of the prop types described in this page.